Information Borrowing from Partially Compatible Trajectories for Estimation of Dynamic Treatment Regimes: Methodology

 \subsubsection{Variance Reduction Properties}

-A key advantage of the GAW estimator is its ability to achieve variance reduction while maintaining asymptotic unbiasedness.
-The following Theorem quantifies this improvement. \begin{customtheorem}[Finite-Sample Variance Reduction] Under assumptions (A1)$-$(A6), correct specification of the propensity score model, and $\epsilon_n = c n^{-k} \to 0$ with $\gamma_t$ satisfying equation~\ref{eq:eq1}, the difference between variances of nIPW and nGAW satisfies:
+A key advantage of the GCW estimator is its ability to achieve variance reduction while maintaining asymptotic unbiasedness.
+The following Theorem quantifies this improvement. \begin{customtheorem}[Finite-Sample Variance Reduction] Under assumptions (A1)$-$(A6), correct specification of the propensity score model, and $\epsilon_n = c n^{-k} \to 0$ with $\gamma_t$ satisfying equation~\ref{eq:eq1}, the difference between variances of nIPW and nGCW satisfies:

-for finite $n$ and sufficiently small $\epsilon_n$, with the difference vanishing as $n \to \infty$. \end{customtheorem} A proof is given in supplementary materials.
-The rate $O(n^{-k-1})$ indicates that the variance benefit becomes more pronounced for smaller values of $k$, though this comes at the cost of slower bias convergence.
-This trade-off can be optimized based on sample size, adherence rates, and the desired balance between bias and variance in specific applications. \paragraph*{MSE quantification} We can bound the bias by
+for finite $n$ and sufficiently small $\epsilon_n$, with the difference vanishing as $n \to \infty$. \end{customtheorem} A proof is given in supplementary materials~B. The rate $O(n^{-k-1})$ indicates that the variance benefit becomes more pronounced for smaller values of $k$, though this comes at the cost of slower bias convergence.
+This trade-off can be optimized based on sample size, compatibility rates, and the desired balance between bias and variance in specific applications. \paragraph*{MSE quantification} We can bound the bias by

 Combining this with the variance result gives